ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 4. Consistently with what is allowed by the authorization information in the Access Token, the Administrator performs administrative operations at the Group Manager, as described in {{interactions}}.
 These include retrieving a list of existing OSCORE groups, creating new OSCORE groups, retrieving and changing OSCORE group configurations, and removing OSCORE groups.
 Messages exchanged among the Administrator and the Group Manager are specified in {{interactions}}.

-   Upon receiving a request from the Administrator targeting the group-collection resource or a group-configuration resource, the Group Manager MUST check that it is storing a valid Access Token for that Administrator.
+   Upon receiving a request from the Administrator targeting the group-collection resource or a group-configuration resource, the Group Manager MUST check that it is storing a valid Access Token for that Administrator, and that the Access Token includes at least one admin scope entry.
 If this is not the case, the Group Manager MUST reply with a 4.01 (Unauthorized) error response.

    If the request targets the group-collection resource for creating a new group with name GROUPNAME or it targets the group-configuration resource associated with an existing group with name GROUPNAME, then the Group Manager MUST check that it is storing a valid Access Token from that Administrator, such that the 'scope' claim specified in the Access Token: i) expresses authorization information through scope entries as defined in {{scope-format}}; and ii) specifically includes a scope entry where: